 - Broad match keywords need to be present within the search term irrespective of the order.
 For instance, the keyword red shoes blocks ad for queries such as red shoes for kids, shoes in red color etc.

-Now, that we are familiar with the match types lets dwell deeper into broad match negative keywords.
+Now, that we are familiar with the match types let’s dig deeper into the broad match negative keywords.

 Taking the same example above, let us see how many combinations of keywords need to be created to block all the search queries